grantkemp/Tutorials_AlgoliaSearch/README.md

 for others who are interested in kicking the tyres on it, quite quickly.

 ###Notes and Feedback on the Tutorial

+- the initial import tutorial to create th index doesnt seem to work. it links to a page where whn you run through the tutorial it creates an index called getstarted_actors but the tutorial refers to movies.
 - Recommend that they add the link to Github for the resulting code at top of Demo
 - Tutorial needs to be updated to include the Search Bar/ Search Display controller in latest Xcode eg : https://github.com/algolia/algolia-swift-demo
 - Pod for algolia search client in the tutorial seems to be erroring - recommend update to the latest: pod 'AlgoliaSearch-Client-Swift', '~> 2.0' in the tutorial which builds ok.